adaddeo/simple-giphy-search/README.md

 #### Testing

 I wrote fairly robust tests for action creators, reducers and selectors.
-At this time I've written one very minimal test for components.
+Test written for components are not as strong at this point.